 Post operative recovery

 Myofascial Release- Fascia is a web of connective tissues, made up of collagen and elastin fibers.
 Fascia resides everywhere in the body, interwoven throughout all our systems, providing a framework for our human form and functions- under the deepest layer of our skin, covering our bones, wrapping our individual muscles, enclosing and separating muscles into groups, encasing our organs and nerves.
-Fascia is naturally thicker in certain areas of the body and thinner in others.
 It can become stiff, sticky, bunched up, or twisted which in turn can exert a force of tension and pull on the the entire structure of the body.
-I work to release these facial pulls by gently rocking the body, by applying direct pressure to one area while stretching tissue in other direction, by moving, stretching or applying traction to individual limbs, by rolling or gently twisting the skin.
+I work to release these fascial pulls by gently rocking the body, by applying direct pressure to one area while stretching tissue in other direction, by moving, stretching or applying traction to individual limbs, by rolling or gently twisting the skin.
 All of this work is done without oils or lotions so that all the layers of connective tissue can be addressed.

 Deep tissue- From the superficial layers of the body I apply firm, steady pressure in order to sink slowly down into deeper layers of muscle tissue.
 Once at the deeper layer, I apply a steady, direct pressure to break up adhesions in the fascia and soften the muscle.
 Sometimes stretching accompanies the direct pressure to assist in separating muscles that may have become stuck to one another, to pin down and break up an adhesion in muscle tissue, or to reset the resting position of a muscle.
 Sometimes grasping and kneading individual muscle is utilized to soften tissues.
 This work is also usually performed with no oils or lotions, sometime on the skin or over the sheet.